-The Hamburg Symphony Orchestra participated in a concert on Thursday evening in Kiev to commemorate the 75th anniversary of the Babi Yar massacre, which claimed the lives of 34,000 Jews in 36 hours.
+The Hamburg Symphony Orchestra participated in a concert on Sep 29, 2016, in Kiev to commemorate the 75th anniversary of the Babi Yar massacre, which claimed the lives of 34,000 Jews in 36 hours.

 A piece entitled Kaddish Requiem by Ukrainian composer Yevhen Stankovych was commissioned for the concert.
-The programme also featured Bruch and Brahms’ A German Requiem.
+The program also featured Bruch and Brahms’ A German Requiem.

 More than 160 artists from 15 countries participated in the concert.
 It was part of a week-long series of events in Kiev to mark the anniversary.

-the Babi Yar massacre was also memorialised in Dmitri Shostakovich’s Symphony No. 13, which he composed in 1962.
+The Babi Yar massacre was also memorialized in Dmitri Shostakovich’s Symphony No. 13, which he composed in 1962.